This article will answer the question by covering the following points:

 - Where can you Find your next Spanish Retirement Property?

 How Expensive is Living in Spain in 2021?

 It is feasible to retire in Spain on 2,000€ per month depending on the city you are planning on staying in.

 Attention drawing cities such as Marbella and La Moraleja can get very expensive, considering the fact that these places are often praised by wealthy individuals.
 Some luxury real estate in Marbella can be priced at more than 20€ Million.
 Thankfully, there are some other jewels on the coast in which you can make a living out of a few euros.

 Indeed, the average rental price in places such as Malaga can be seen as approximately 195% lower than in London (UK).
 When you move to Spain, some of the costs you will encounter will be quite similar to those in your home country.
-These costs are usually related to water, electricity and gas and international services.
+These costs are usually related to water, electricity, gas and international services.
 However, you will notice a difference when it comes to transportation, food, accommodation, and local services.

 These lower prices are explained by the higher unemployment rate, lower average salary and the crisis that hit the southern part of the Iberian Peninsula.
 As pension amounts are decreasing along the years, the low-cost aspect is definitely not to be taken for granted.
 Living in Spain may be great as it will help you save a couple of bucks.

 The country of Spain has a highly reputable healthcare system.
 One of its main advantages is the fact that the system guarantees free universal coverage for all residents.
 Hospital services are not only free for Spanish citizens but for people who are: